Welcome to Ashton Park, Moss Vale!

 Elderflower and lemon - we've been ahead of the game with our elderflower 'wild wine' and cordial workshops, from our own elderflower hedge.
 Thanks Harry and Meghan for choosing an elderflower cake!
 Find out more about our Elderflower workshops on 13 October at Ashton Park and 10 November at Cultured Artisans, Ourimbah.

 Kombucha! - excited to announce our partnership with Gillian Kozicki of Cultured Artisans.
 Gillian’s passion is combining her love of home prepared good food and supporting good health with a zest for teaching others to ‘ferment to better health’.
 Kombucha will be the centrepiece of Gillian’s special Winter and Spring workshops at Ashton Park, along with artisanal experiences with elderflower wild wine, ratafia and limoncello

 Highlife Magazine at Ashton Park

 Highlife Editor Deborah McIntosh and acclaimed photographer Tony Sheffield visited us last year to see what we have done to bring the restore Ashton Park’s character-filled dairy buildings and garden to a new life.
-It’s in the current issue of Highlife – which also includes stories about designer Melissa Penfold, Kate Vines and Maureen Varnarvsky.
+It’s in a recent issue of Highlife – which also includes stories about designer Melissa Penfold, Kate Vines and Maureen Varnarvsky.